murarustefaan/psbd-sql-project/README.md

 ## Requirements:
 - Python 2.7
 - Microsoft Visual Studio 2013 (It will install the 2013 C++ redistributables and the C++ compiler)
+- If you want to create a Oracle database instance in Docker container, you will also need to install Docker@latest.

 ## Installation instructions:
 Depending on where the database is located (local or remote), it will be necessary to install Oracle Instant Client to be able to connect to it.